-ICAS tests students’ ability to follow instructions and demonstrate their attention to detail, within a and environment of exam tension and time limits.
+ICAS tests students’ ability to follow instructions and demonstrate their attention to detail.
+This occurs within an environment of exam tension and time limits.
 Following instructions and reading questions thoroughly before responding reveals their attention to detail, and ability to avoid needless mistakes caused by rushing through the test.
 This is a critical skill in a workplace environment, with job advertisements frequently highlighting ‘attention to detail’ as essential criteria.

 4. Critical thinking

-No matter the subject, ICAS questions are specifically designed to assess a range of higher-order thinking, including critical thinking.
+No matter the subject, the writers of ICAS specifically design the questions to assess students’ higher-order thinking, including critical thinking.
 Having worked with international curriculum and assessment expert Dr Karin Hess, the ICAS Assessments item writers for each subject use her Cognitive Rigour Matrix models to ensure each assessment tests a wide a range of higher-order thinking skills.

 Accessing students’ higher-order thinking has a flow-on effect into solving problems, as they’re using this critical thinking to analyse a scenario presented in a question and making an informed decision about it.
 This applies not only to the ICAS questions themselves, but also to how students approach navigating their way through the series of questions.

 Many students who participate in ICAS do so because they’re high-achievers who want to stretch their academic potential.
 Some of them may place pressure on themselves to succeed, so the act of participating in ICAS, and developing strategies to work through the lead-up to exam day and the exam itself, allows them to build up their resilience in a safe environment.
 What’s more, understanding that they’ve learned valuable self-management and strategic skills in the process, regardless of the outcome, is also the type of resilience that will serve them well in the competitive world of work.